meteor/mobile-packages/packages/mdg:camera/README.md

 - `width` An integer that specifies the minimum width of the returned photo.
 - `height` An integer that specifies the minimum height of the returned photo.
 - `quality` A number from 0 to 100 specifying the desired quality of JPEG encoding.
+- `correctOrientation` A boolean to enable/disable orienting the picture based on how the device has been held.

 #### callback(error, data)